 d.
 Federal Employer Identification Number (Optional)

 The Federal Employer Identification Number (FEIN) also known as an “EIN” or simply “Tax ID Number” is a number issued by the United States Internal Revenue Service (IRS) that is somewhat like an identification number for companies.
 Once your company is filed by the state, we assist you in obtaining this number from the IRS.
 The FEIN will be needed, for example, to open a US bank account (and perhaps, one in your home country, please check with your local bank to see if they require this number to open an account).

 e.
 Apostille or Certificate of Authentication (Optional)

 If you intend to open a bank account in your home country or if a local company or government office will require proof of the formation of your US Corporation or LLC, you may need to have the company formation documents certified with an “Apostille” or “Certificate of Authentication”.
 An Apostille, which is an agreement between countries to accept eachother’s documents) is only available if your country is a member of the Hague Convention (Apostille Convention: list available here).
 If your country is NOT a member, then your home country may require a “Certificate of Authentication” from either the state where the company is formed or the US State Department (or both).
-When placing your order with us, please inform us which option you will require (if any).
+If you need an apostille you can order it separately after your company is formed.

 After your Corporation or LLC has been filed, there are some other tasks you may want to do depending on your requirements and the purposes of your US company.